ResearchComputing/Documentation/docs/cloud/Cloud Provider Research Credits/AWS Programs for Research and Education.md

 ## AWS Programs for Research and Education

-Students, educators, and researchers are key drivers of technological innovation.
-AWS has two programs to enable customers to move their research or teaching endeavors to the cloud and innovate quickly and at lower cost.
+Amazon provides free credits to qualifying Students, educators, and researchers for research and education purposes.
+These credits can be used to access the cloud platform’s resources.

 ### <a href="https://aws.amazon.com/government-education/research-and-technical-computing/cloud-credit-for-research/" target="_blank">AWS Cloud Credits for Research</a>